Hope for Tired Christians (Isaiah 40:27-31)

 I have a question I want to ask you today: are you tired?

 I have a theory: we’re all running a little tired right now.
 When you buy a new phone or tablet, it’s amazing.
-That device runs fast.
+The device is fast.
 The battery seems to last forever.
 But if you have ever held on to a smartphone or tablet for a long time, you know what begins to happen.
 The device doesn’t run as fast as it used to.
 It slows down.
 And the battery doesn’t last.
-You can charge that thing all night, and when you go to use it the next day the battery drops to 80% right away, and then goes down from there.
+You can charge that thing all night, and when you go to use it the next day, the battery drops to 80% right away, and then goes down from there.

 I think that’s a pretty good picture of how a lot of us feel right now.
 The past 15 months have been difficult for us.
 They call this pandemic fatigue: